hapax/hapax.github.io/assets/mindjam.md

 category error [affliciting presentism](https://hapax.github.io/philosophy/physics/psychology-time/).
 Roughly speaking, in the case of presentism, cognitive properties are mistaken for metaphysical ones.
-Similarly, in the free will debate,
+Similarly, in the free will debate, a problem of ethics or existentialism --- the meaning of human choice --- has been transplanted into the metaphysical realm.

+To support this,

 #### Brainjamor